What is Constructive Receipt of Income?

 - Employee paychecks.
-If a check is in an employee's bank account before the end of the year, it's considered pay for that year, even if the employee
+If a check is in an employee's bank account before the end of the year, it's considered pay for that year, even if the employee hasn't spent it.

 - Other income.
 If you receive an interest payment or other income before the end of a year, it's available to you, and you must count it as income in that year.
 That's the case even if you don't put the amount in your own bookkeeping system.

-Examples of How Constructive Receipt Works
+More Examples of How Constructive Receipt Works

-- A business receives a check in payment from a customer on December 30, but doesn't deposit that payment check until January 1.
+In one instance, a business receives a check in payment from a customer on December 30, but doesn't deposit that payment check until January 1.
 Since the business had control over the check in December, it is considered to have received the funds in December.